rodneyshupe/Cookbook/Recipes/Entrees/Poultry/EasyGrillRoastedWholeChicken.rst

 Directions
 ----------

-1. Combine salt and pepper in bowl.
-Pat chicken dry with paper towels, then rub entire surface of chicken with oil.
-Sprinkle salt mixture all over chicken and rub in mixture with your hands to evenly coat.
-Tie legs together with kitchen twine and tuck wingtips behind back.
+1. Combine the salt and pepper in a bowl.
+Pat the chicken dry with paper towels, then rub the entire surface with oil.
+Sprinkle the salt mixture all over and rub it in with your hands to coat evenly.
+Tie the legs together with kitchen twine and tuck the wingtips behind the back.
-2. Using large piece of heavy-duty aluminum foil, wrap chips ( 1/4 cup if using charcoal; 1/2 cup if using gas) in 8 by 4 1/2-inch foil packet.
+2. Wrap the chips (1/4 cup if using charcoal; 1/2 cup if using gas) in an 8 by 4 1/2-inch packet of heavy-duty aluminum foil, making sure the chips do not poke holes in the sides or bottom.
+Cut 2 evenly spaced 2-inch slits in the top.
-   (Make sure chips do not poke holes in sides or bottom of packet.)
-Cut 2 evenly spaced 2-inch slits in top of packet.
+3. Remove the cooking grate and place the wood chip packet directly on 1 primary burner.
+Set the grate in place, turn all burners to high, cover, and heat until the grill is hot and the chips are smoking, about 15 minutes.
+Turn the primary burners (the two outside burners) to medium-high and turn off the secondary (centre) burner, adjusting the primary burners as needed to hold the grill temperature between 400 and 425F.
-3. Remove cooking grate and place wood chip packet directly on 1 primary burner.
-Set grate in place, turn all burners to high, cover, and heat grill until hot and wood chips are smoking, about 15 minutes.
-Turn primary burners (two outside burners) to medium-high and turn off secondary (centre) burner.
-(Adjust primary burners as needed to maintain grill temperature between 400 and 425F.)
+4. Clean and oil the cooking grate.
+Place the chicken breast side up with the cavity facing toward you, centred between the hotter sides of the grill.
-4. Clean and oil cooking grate.
-Place chicken, breast side up with cavity facing toward you, in centre of grill, making sure chicken is centred between hotter sides of grill.
-Cover (position lid vent over chicken if using charcoal) and cook until breast registers 130F, 45 to 55 minutes.
+   Cover (position the lid vent over the chicken if using charcoal) and cook until the breast registers 130F, 45 to 55 minutes.
-5. Using long grill tongs, reach into cavity and carefully lift chicken by breast.
-Holding chicken over bowl or container, tilt chicken toward you to allow fat and juices to drain from cavity.
-Transfer chicken, breast side up, to hotter side of grill (without wood chip packet) and cook, covered, until back is deep golden brown, about 5 minutes.
-Using tongs, flip chicken breast side down; cover and continue to cook over hotter side of grill until breast is deep golden brown, about 5 minutes longer.
+5. Using long grill tongs, reach into the cavity and carefully lift the chicken by the breast.
+Holding it over a bowl or container, tilt the chicken toward you to drain the fat and juices from the cavity.
+Transfer it breast side up to the hotter side of the grill (without the wood chip packet) and cook, covered, until the back is deep golden brown, about 5 minutes.
+Flip the chicken breast side down; cover and continue to cook over the hotter side until the breast is deep golden brown, about 5 minutes longer.
+Flip the chicken breast side up and return it to the centre of the grill, then take the internal temperature of the breast.
+If the breast registers 155F, transfer the chicken to a carving board.
+If it registers less than 155F, cover and continue to cook in the centre of the grill, checking every 2 minutes, until it registers 155F, 2 to 10 minutes longer.
-   Using tongs, flip chicken breast side up and return it to centre of grill; take internal temperature of breast.
-If breast registers 155F, transfer chicken to carving board.
-If breast registers less than 155F, cover and continue to cook in centre of grill, checking temperature every 2 minutes, until it registers 155F, 2 to 10 minutes longer.
-Let chicken rest, uncovered, for 20 minutes.
-Carve chicken and serve.
+   Let the chicken rest, uncovered, for 20 minutes, then carve and serve.